levsero/test_embed/GUIDELINES.md

 - You can use relative paths to access files in the same folder. `./`
 - They can also be used to access children if it makes sense for that file.
 - Don't be afraid to set up a webpack alias to a folder.
+- An exemption to this a jest test file.
+It can reach one level up to get the file it is testng.
-- Note: An exemption to this rule is in our style files as you can't use webpack aliases *pending investigate story
+- An exemption to this rule is in our style files as you can't use webpack aliases *pending investigate story

 ## React Components